stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 # Specification

-## Consensus Properties and Goals

-This SIP proposes a set of changes to the Stacks blockchain's consensus protocol in order to achieve the following high level properties:

-1. Increased transaction throughput over the Stacks 2.4 protocol through collaborative mining.
-2. Low latency transactions in the absence of bitcoin forks.
-Without waiting for announcement on the bitcoin chain, transactions which are accepted by miners confirm much more rapidly.
-3. Elimination of coinbase reward incentives for intentional miner crowding and bitcoin transaction censorship.
-4. Bitcoin-finality for transactions: once a block containing a transaction has been announced to the bitcoin chain, that transaction may only be reorged if the bitcoin chain reorgs.
-5. Maintenance of Stacks 2.4's expected coinbase reward schedule and proof-of-transfer rewards.

 ## Producer Set Terms and Block Production

-Rather than competition among miners to mine blocks, each block is mined by a single, globally visible, producer set.
-A producer set collaborates to mine blocks during fixed length _terms_.
+Rather than requiring competition among miners to mine blocks, each block is mined by a single, globally visible, producer set.
+A _producer set_ collaborates to mine blocks during fixed length _terms_.
 For a given term, every Stacks block is assembled and signed by a Byzantine fault-tolerant majority of that term's producer set.